rescript-association/genType/README.md

 # Documentation

-The docs have been moved to the rescript-lang.org website in a dedicated `genType` section that can be found [here](https://rescript-lang.org/docs/gentype/latest/introduction).
+Full documentation can be found [here](https://rescript-lang.org/docs/gentype/latest/introduction).

-(In case you are looking for the old docs, here is an [older version](https://github.com/reason-association/genType/blob/be699a467800b84221a7cb448e140d8f232d7025/README.md) of this README)
+(In case you are looking for the previous version of the docs, here is an [older version](https://github.com/reason-association/genType/blob/be699a467800b84221a7cb448e140d8f232d7025/README.md) of this README)

 # Development/Contributing